-We always want to be informed about our health.
-Regular check-ups , a balanced diet and daily exercise help our bodies to stay healthy and function better.
+We want to be informed about our health in any case.
+Regular check-ups, a balanced diet, and daily exercise help our bodies stay healthy and function better.

 Protection and knowledge are especially important when we fear a possible infection with a virus .

-We address what is a taboo subject for many people openly and comprehensively, as education in all health areas is of the highest priority and should not be concealed under any circumstances.
+What is a taboo subject for many people, we address openly and comprehensively, as education in all health areas is of utmost priority and should not be concealed under any circumstances.

-You will learn everything you need to know about such an HIV test in this article.
+Everything you need to know about such HIV tests can be found in this article.

 What makes the HIV virus so dangerous?

 First of all, it is important to know how the HIV virus enters your body and can weaken your immune system.
 "HIV" stands for "Human Immunodeficiency Virus".
-The virus is a retrovirus and can enclose its genetic material in the genetic material of the host cells it attacks.
-The HIV virus primarily attacks the T helper cells, which weakens the immune system of the affected body.
+The virus is a retrovirus and can integrate its genetic material into the genome of the affected host cells.
+The HI virus primarily attacks the T-helper cells, thereby weakening the immune system of the affected organism.

-The body is therefore much more susceptible to diseases that are unproblematic and essentially harmless in non-infected people.
+Consequently, the body is significantly more susceptible to diseases that are unproblematic and essentially harmless in non-infected individuals.

-It poses a serious threat to human health because the immune system is severely weakened and pathogens can easily enter the body.
-Infected people often suffer from pneumonia and fungal diseases.
+It poses a serious threat to human health as the immune system is severely weakened, allowing pathogens to easily enter the body.
+Infected individuals often suffer from pneumonia and fungal infections.

-There are several ways to become infected with the HIV virus.
+There are various ways to become infected with the HIV virus.

 Unprotected sexual intercourse

-HIV is one of the STIs, sexually transmitted infections .
-In many cases, infection occurs through unprotected sex.
+HIV is one of the STIs, the sexually transmitted infections.
+An infection therefore often occurs through unprotected sexual intercourse.

-There is a risk of being infected with the HIV virus.
-However, there is only reason to worry if you do not know your partner's HIV status or if you know that one of the people involved is carrying the virus.
+Here, there is a risk of having been infected with the HIV virus.
+Concerns are only justified if you do not know your partner's HIV status or if it is known that one of the involved persons carries the virus.

-Unprotected vaginal and anal sex are particularly risky.
-The risk is significantly lower with unprotected oral sex, but infection cannot be completely ruled out.
-There is also a small risk of infection if blood and semen are ingested in the mouth.
+Particularly risky are unprotected vaginal and anal intercourse.
+With unprotected oral sex, the risk is significantly lower, but infection cannot be completely ruled out.
+There is also a low risk of infection when ingesting blood and semen in the mouth.

-If blood infected with HIV enters your bloodstream, there is a high risk that you will become infected with the virus.
-For this reason, only clean equipment should be used for a blood transfusion.
+If HIV-infected blood enters your bloodstream, there is a high risk of contracting the virus.
+For this reason, only clean equipment should be used during a blood transfusion.

-The risk of contracting HIV is particularly high among people who regularly use drugs.
-If you use drugs intravenously, you should always make sure not to share the syringe you use with anyone else.
+Among people who regularly use drugs, the risk of HIV infection is particularly high.
+If you use drugs intravenously, you should definitely ensure not to share the used syringe with anyone else.

-First inconspicuous, then dangerous – symptoms of infection
+First inconspicuous, then dangerous – symptoms of an infection

-In many cases, an infection is discovered much later than would have been possible because the initial symptoms are considered harmless and are confused with harmless flu symptoms.
-It is only in the later stages, as the virus spreads further in the organism, that the symptoms become more severe.
+In many cases, an infection is discovered much later than would have actually been possible, as the initial symptoms are understood as harmless and mistaken for mild flu symptoms.
+It is only in the course of later phases, with the advanced spread of the virus in the organism, that the symptoms become more severe.

 - Fever